 Panic attacks are not prejudiced.
 They do not care about race, religion or profession.
 Anyone can get them.

-I have spoken to quite a few psychologists and other people who work in the health sector, who also have had panic attacks.
+I have spoken to quite a few psychologists and other people who work in the health sector and have had panic attacks.
 Burnout was a more acceptable phrase, but I will talk about that in another post.

 The shower, I used to love it.
-I hated it.
-I know now, that it was the heat that was increasing my heart rate, but trust me, with panic attacks, anything that increases your heart rate is a nightmare.
+I know now that it was the heat increasing my heart rate, but anything that increases your heart rate is a nightmare with panic attacks.

 I was feeling ill indeed, but I needed to get out.
 Those of you reading this, that have had a panic attack will know what I mean.